A neck warmer will seal up any draughts getting through the space between your jacket and helmet, making a huge difference to your winter riding.

 This is a high-end neck, face, chest and back warmer priced appropriately to its quality.
 The flat-locked stitching, contoured fit, fleece-lined collar and mesh nose panel make this a very comfortable piece of gear.

-Knox have opted for a softshell construction with a 10k rated windproof, water-resistant, breathable membrane which creates a thin profile that sits flat against your mid-layer, making it easy to close your jacket.
+Knox has opted for a softshell construction with a 10k rated windproof, water-resistant, breathable membrane which creates a thin profile that sits flat against your mid-layer, making it easy to close your jacket.

 Their one-size-fits-most seems to work for the majority of UK riders.